 Dear Life Skills Families,

-The Whittier Life Skills team members want you to know just how much we miss each and everyone of you, during this school closure.
+The Whittier Life Skills team members want you to know just how much we miss each and everyone of you, during this temporary classroom closure.
+As soon as we know more information regarding our return we will notify you.

 PLANNING YOUR WEEK